bolner/AsyncFastCGI.NET/README.md

 # AsyncFastCGI.NET

-Fully async FastCGI client library, written in C#.
+Fully async FastCGI client library for `.NET Core`, written in C#.

 ## Build and run

-1. Install .NET Core on Ubuntu 18.04
+1. Install `.NET Core` on Ubuntu 18.04

     Execute the following as root: